magnuskiro/simpleBarPC/README.md

 Minimum setup of a pc running web browser and spotify.

+Based on ubuntu server and awesome.

 ## Install
+* Do a clean install of ubuntu server.
+* Then execute:

-wget https://raw.github.com/magnuskiro/impleBarPC/master/setup.sh && chmod 755 setup.sh && ./setup.sh
+  * wget https://raw.github.com/magnuskiro/impleBarPC/master/setup.sh && chmod 755 setup.sh && ./setup.sh

 ## Getting a shell running properly
 You have to kill awesome to get to a functioning terminal.